brajeshwar/brajeshwar.github.io/README.md

 - [ ] Replace Google Search with either [PageFind](https://pagefind.app) or stay with [Algolia](https://www.algolia.com) (I’ve a premium free tier).
 - [ ] `cv.brajeshwar.com` as part of `/about`.
 This should also replace my LinkedIn Profile eventually.
 - [ ] A more cascading and common modular layout/design to reduce repetitive styles and try to stay within 25KB CSS after build.
+- [ ] Loved the idea of light-dark mode with themes on [Ryan Mulligan's website](https://ryanmulligan.dev).
+He is also a man of culture - his website is [open-source](https://github.com/hexagoncircle/ryan-mulligan-dev).
+Should we do something like that.

 ## Todo - pulished in-progress articles